 Application of the fundamental laws of fluid mechanics to the problems of energy transfer between fluid and rotor.
-Performance characteristics of turbomachines.
-Study of loss mechanisms.
-ME 220A-220B.
+Performance characteristics of turbo- ME 220A-220B.
 Mechanical Vibrations (3-3) Prerequisites: Engineering 147B and Mathematics 118B.
-Topics in vibration relating to mechanical design such as non-linear vibrations, distributed mass systems, random vibrations, mobility analysis, isolater design.
+Topics in vibration relating to mechanical design such as non-linear vibrations, istributed mass systems. distributed mass systems, random vibrations, mobility analysis, isolater design.
 ME 221.
 Stress Analysis (3) Prerequisites: Engineering 146B or 186, and Mathematics 118B.
-Topics in applied elasticity, advanced study of the resistance of materials and experimental stress analysis.
+Topics in applied elasticity, advanced study of the resistance of materials and sperimental stress analysis.
+Full districts and study of the resistance of materials and theory experimental stress analysis.
 Failure theories, energy methods, limit design, theory of plates and shells.
 Photoelasticity, brittle lacquers, strain gages, and analogs in determining static, dynamic and residual stress distributions.
 ME 222A-222B.
 Synthesis of Machines (3-3) Prerequisites: Engineering 145, 146A, and Mathematics 118B.
 Problems in mechanical design involving synthesis of mechanisms wherein displacement, velocity, acceleration and jerk are paramount considerations.
 ME 224.
 Fluid Power and Control Systems (3) Prerequisite: Engineering 189 or equivalent.